Taris9047/taris-personal-settings/Notes/ROCm_Install_On_PopOS_22.04.md

 ```
 As you can see here, they even support Linux Mint!!

+This part is no longer needed as of now:

 Now, we need to remove checking on `kernel-modules-extra` packages.
 Scroll down to the function: `function debian_build_package_list()` and comment out `if` directive on `linux-modules-extra`.
 It will look like this after  making edits:
 ```bash
 function debian_build_package_list() {